 If you can sing along to Justin Bieber’s “Sorry,” Linkin Park’s “Heavy” or Demi Lovato’s “Fire Starter,” you’re a fan of Julia Michaels’.

-The “Issues” singer, who performed at Madison Square Garden during Z100’s Jingle Ball Friday, was a voice in the industry far before her breakout hit was released.
+The “Issues” singer, who was nominated for best new artist at the 2018 Grammys, was a voice in the industry far before her breakout hit was released.
 The 23-year-old has writing credits on dozens of today’s catchiest songs, sung by artists including Bieber, Lovato, Selena Gomez, Ed Sheeran and Nick Jonas.

-After three years as the faceless voice behind pop stars’ biggest tracks, the singer/songwriter from Davenport, Iowa, released her debut album “Nervous System” in January.
-Now, she’s up for the 2017 best new artist Grammy Award.
+After three years as the faceless voice behind pop stars’ biggest tracks, the singer/songwriter from Davenport, Iowa, released her debut album “Nervous System” last January.

 As a songwriter, how did you end up paired with some of the hottest artists in music today?